What is Application Lifecycle Management (ALM)?

 Faster deployments and high-quality products

 With extensive visibility and collaboration across the project lifecycle, critical risks and defects are identified quickly and stakeholders can make better decisions.
 ALM not only offers a framework for software development but also helps you manage your application over time.
 The increased transparency and collaboration helps you release better quality products faster.
+For organizations modernizing their software lifecycle, cloud migration as an enabler for Agile and DevOps in ALM plays a critical role in making deployments more seamless and secure.

 Conclusion: Why Your Business Needs ALM Today